What is NLP?

 Richard Bandler, the co-creator of Neuro-Linguistic Programming has described NLP as the study of successful behaviors.
 So whether you want to learn how to successfully not have a phobia of spiders or whether you want to learn how to successfully change your life in all areas, it is possible with NLP.

 For our purposes here we will describe NLP as a change technology.
+Many people have many different definitions for Neuro-Linguistic Programming.
 It can be thought of as an attitude that you can use on yourself and others to affect positive change.
 It often involves the use of linguistics, influence, communication, persuasion, and insights of how the mind works to help others and yourself get positive results.

 Some very key concepts for NLP are: